Gaming-Linux-FR/Fedora-GLF/README.md

 # Fedora-GLF
-Fedora setup for gaming and content creation
+Fedora Linux setup for gaming and content creation